 Traditional Afternoon tea is served between 3:00 and 5:00 pm and paired with a not too sweet biscuit or cookie.
 High tea is served at 6:00 pm with a variety of savory finger foods and deserts.

-Here's how the Irish steep a pot of tea.
-A kettle if filled with water and brought to a boil.
-They add 1 teaspoon of fresh loose leaf tea per person inside the teapot plus one extra teaspoon.
-Then, the boiling water from the kettle is poured into the teapot and allowed to steep for 3 to 4 minutes.
-Each tea cup is then filled with 1/3 of a cup of heated milk or cream.
-Finally, they pour the hot Irish breakfast tea through a tea strainer into each cup.
+Making a traditional pot of tea in an Irish home begins by filling a kettle with water and bringing it to a hard boil.
+They add 1 teaspoon of fresh loose leaf per person inside the teapot plus 1 extra teaspoon.
+Then, they pour the boiling water from the kettle into the teapot and steep the leaves 3-4 minutes.
+Each teacup is filled with 1/3 cup of heated milk or cream to prevent the hot tea from cracking the fine china tea cups used to serve.
+Finally, they pour the hot tea through a strainer into each tea cup.

 The Irish are also know for their hospitality and offer plenty of food with their tea.
 Such as, Irish Soda Bread, Irish Shortbread, Oatcakes, Scones or Apple Cake just to name a few.
 Get our Scone recipe with Clotted Cream here.